eva-nikolai/eva-nikolai.github.io/index.md

 **Identifying Most Impactful Census Variables on Population in the South Bend/ Elkhart Region**
 <br><br>

-In collaboration with the South Bend | Elkhart Regional Partnership, a prominent institution guiding local business and community development in the South Bend/Elkhart Region, this project aimed to identify the most influential factors affecting population dynamics in the region.
+In collaboration with the South Bend/ Elkhart Regional Partnership, a prominent institution guiding local business and community development for five counties in Indiana and Michigan, this project aimed to identify the most influential factors affecting population dynamics in the region.
 Additionally, the project aimed to establish a replicable framework for the Partnership to conduct similar analyses using Census data in the future.

 The project was driven by the following objectives: